Apple Sees a Return to Growth with Q1 2017’s Record Results

 In contrast to its growing Services revenues, however, Apple reported an 8 percent year-over-year decline in Other Products revenues, which include products like the Apple Watch, Apple TV, AirPods, iPods, Beats headphones and speakers, and various accessories.
 The reason for the decline may be a collapse in Apple TV sales — Maestri told Tim Bradshaw of the Financial Times that year-over-year sales for the set-top device were down.
 In contrast, Cook stated that the Apple Watch set an all-time revenue record, and that Apple could not produce enough of them to meet demand in the quarter.
 Cook also spoke glowingly about the AirPods, as well as the continued success of Beats.
 We’d like to see Apple break out more details about the Other Products category so we can better understand how each product family is performing.

 On the CarPlay front, Apple reports that over a million people are now using it, with every major automaker being committed to supporting the platform.
-Although that may seem high, U.S. car sales topped 7 million in 2016 and worldwide the number exceeded 76 million last year, so the claim of 1 million CarPlay users isn’t as surprising as one might think.
+Although that may seem high, U.S. car sales topped 7 million in 2016 and worldwide the number exceeded 76 million last year, so the claim of 1 million CarPlay users isn’t as impressive as you might think.

 Cook mentioned HomeKit, but only in the context of saying that it’s unmatched in home automation security, and he went on a long digression about the many ways he uses HomeKit in his own home.
 He also mentioned new accessories in the pipeline, such as a water leak sensor, something we’ve discussed internally as a no-brainer addition to any home automation setup.